PART 20: FALLOUT

-“I’ve figured out where the test papers are!” she stated.
+“I’ve figured out where the test papers are,” she stated.

 Backstage, Carrie reeled.
 She quickly traced the cords in her hands back towards their source.
 She had the right ones.
 Those speakers out in the cafeteria should not be projecting sound!
 Her gaze flickered back and forth over the setup in front of her, even as she realized she wasn’t going to have time to do anything more.

 “What the hell?”
 Carrie whispered almost inaudibly in response to hearing her own voice coming from the sound system.
 Could someone have actually gone to the trouble of setting up a secondary feed?
-Or an alternate second set of speakers?
+Or an alternate second set of hidden speakers?
 Who?
 Julie?

-“Turn off all your audio equipment!”
-Corry snapped at the DJ.
+“Turn off all your audio equipment,” Corry snapped at the DJ.

-“It’s not his audio equipment,” Carrie hissed.
+“It’s not his audio equipment,” Carrie grumbled.
 She’d better get out of here though – Mr. Fisk was coming.
 Carrie beat a hasty retreat to the shadows on the far side of the stage.

-“SOMEONE TURN THAT GOD DAMN RECORDING OFF!!!”
+“SOMEONE TURN THAT GOD DAMN RECORDING OFF!”
 Corry yelled.

 ‘Temper, temper,’ Carrie thought to herself.
 Actually, Corry’s act was really convincing, now that Carrie got a better look at it.
 She hadn’t been paying that much attention the first time.
 And Luci’s comment about how Corry was protective of his sister came unbidden into Carrie’s mind, casting further doubt on the whole situation.

-But if it wasn’t Corry… no, it couldn’t be Julie either!
+But if it wasn’t Corry… no, it couldn’t be Julie either.
 I mean sure, maybe her friend had been acting a little weird lately, and should have given Carrie a heads up of some sort, but to outright lie about this later?
 No way!